 Passive house design and existing features will influence the way your home absorbs and repels it.
 The characteristics and orientation impact your heating and cooling load.

 Windows are a major source of heat gain and loss, influencing 25-30% of your heating and cooling usage.
-Therefore, in conjunction with blinds, you can maximize your climate control with appropriate placement of vents.
+Therefore, in conjunction with blinds, you can maximize your climate control with the appropriate placement of vents.

 Vents should be located high in a room so the cold air pushes warm air around, replacing it as it settles to the bottom.
 Ground floor vents may seem more subtle, yet they quickly become blocked by furniture.
 Dust also settles in them and your air quality will be impacted.

 Additionally, avoid installing vents by windows or doors.
 Your freshly cooled air will quickly leave a room if the door’s open, forcing your air conditioner to work harder.
 In turn, your utility bills will increase with the wasted energy expenses.